 It’s not unusual for tech offerings to be defined in different ways, depending on who you talk to.
 “Unified Communications as a Service” or “UCaaS” is no exception.
 Some solutions may offer everything imaginable, but others may not even be considered “unified communications” by other people’s standards.
-Your clients may come to you a little confused and disillusioned, not quite sure what a unified communications solution actually is and whether it’s worth the investment.
+As a result, your clients may come to you a little confused and disillusioned, unsure of what a unified communications solution is and whether it’s worth the investment.

 Software Advice created a checklist of UC features that can help you and your clients determine whether an offering is truly UC:

 - Mobile capabilities and a single identity across devices

 - Administrative interface

 Not all unified communications solutions, however, include – or need to have – all of the advanced conferencing and collaboration functions that UC solutions designed for enterprises offer.
 Software Advice explains that these “UC Lite” solutions may focus mainly on telephony, unified messaging and mobility.
 There may also be limits to scalability or provisioning web or video conferencing.